-6.3) Appendix 3: Council's Programmatic Questions and Associated High Level Indicators and Fish and Wildlife Program Indicators
+6.3) Appendix 3: Council's Management Questions and Associated High Level Indicators and Fish and Wildlife Program Indicators

-During the October 2009 Council meeting18, the Council adopted a working list of programmatic questions and associated High Level Indicators and Fish and Wildlife Indicators to facilitate communicating Program progress to Congress, Pacific Northwest Governors, Fish and Wildlife managers, and the public.
-Below are the nine management questions in bolded text.
+During the October 2009 Council meeting20, the Council adopted a working list of programmatic questions and associated High Level Indicators and Fish and Wildlife Indicators to facilitate communicating Program progress to Congress, Pacific Northwest Governors, Fish and Wildlife managers, and the public.
+Below are the ten management questions in bolded text.
 Under each management question is listed the associated High Level Indicator and the Fish and Wildlife Indicators.

-The management questions listed below are considered draft and may change in terms of topic and format pending their revision during the Bucket Two phase of the draft MERR revision.
+The management questions listed below are considered draft and may change in terms of topic and format.